emmett-framework/emmett/docs/tutorial.md

 * a comment always have an author and always refers to a post, and a post can have *n* comments

 Moreover, you can se we have set some *default* values (like the dates and the authors) and we hidden some fields to the users: as you can easily understand, it will be pointless have an *author* field if the user can set this value to whatever he or she want, so we're telling to weppy to auto-set those values to the right ones.

+We've also added some validators, so we can prevent users to send empty contents.

 Init the database and the auth module
 -------------------------------------